thymikee/jest-preset-angular/README.md

 Note: This fix is only relevant to Angular v5 and lower.

 Since v1.0 this preset doesn't import whole `rxjs` library by default for variety of reasons.
 This may result in breaking your tests that relied on this behavior.
-It may however become cumbersome to include e.g. `rxjs/add/operator/map` or `rxjs/add/operator/do` for every test, so as a workaround you can include common operators or other necessary imports in your `setupJest.ts` file:
+It may however become cumbersome to include e.g. `rxjs/add/operator/map` or `rxjs/add/operator/do` for every test, so as a workaround you can include common operators or other necessary imports in your `setup-jest.ts` file:

 ```js
 import 'jest-preset-angular';